-Table 7.7 Line 1 Demand from New PT Trips
+Table 7.7 Hourly Line 1 Demand from New PT Trips

-The impact on bus demand is significant, as demonstrated in Table 7.8.
-The impact in 2011 reduces bus demand by some 2,400 in the peaks and around 1,000 in the inter-peak.
+The impact on public transport demand is significant, as demonstrated in Table 7.8, in terms of the number of boardings by mode, presented by modelled hour (morning peak, inter-peak and afternoon peak) and year.
+The impact in 2011 reduces bus demand by some 2,400 boardings in the peaks and around 1,200 in the inter-peak.
 By 2026, the impact is less marked, due to the growth in the overall public transport market due to Line 1.
-This point is also reflected in the analysis of new PT demand presented in Table 7.7
+This point is also reflected in the analysis of new PT demand presented in Table 7.7.